top of page

 of the Springs

-On the community level of having plenty of there there -- the place being a veritable cornucopia for personal transformation -- it had sadly devolved from 40 years ago, when the 1970's Goodpasture family stewards lived on the grounds, serving as engaging, down-home hosts.
-Now, it's one in which no one besides an opaque management and a possibly nondisclosure-signing staff even knows who the new, 'stewarding-by-remote' owners' are (or maybe even care: a job's a job)
+On the community level of having plenty of there there -- the place being a veritable cornucopia for personal transformation -- the Springs had devolved from when in the 1970's the Goodpasture family stewards lived right on the grounds, serving as engaging, down-home hosts.
+Now it's one in which no one besides an opaque management and a possibly nondisclosure-signing staff even knows who the new, 'stewarding-by-remote' owners' even are (or maybe even care; a job's a job)

-Not until after four years, on May 1, 2020, was there even one peep of direct, relevant communication offered the legion of once-faithful visitors, through news releases or websites or (as far as known) even posting in the office beyond something in microscopic print.
-Only after two years did they matter-of-factly announce their intent to make over the place as Pneuma's world headquarters and retreat center...on their own site...and then had the effrontery to refer to Stewart's as the Pneuma Retreat Center.
-(And then pen a website notice dripping with crocodile tears of the 'painful' decision to close the bathhouse forever.)
+Not until after four years, on May 1, 2020, was there even one peep of direct, relevant communication offered the legion of once-faithful visitors through a news release or their website or (as far as known) even posting in the office, beyond the upcoming nudity ban notice posted in almost microscopic print on the sundeck door's window.
+Only after two years did they matter-of-factly announce their intent to make over the place as Pneuma's world headquarters and retreat center...on their own site...and then had the gall to start referring to Stewart's as Pneuma Retreat Center.
+(And then penned a website notice dripping with crocodile tears of the 'painful' decision to permanently end spa service.)

-It struck the writer as akin to the executioner empathizing with the condemned's right to live...just before whacking his head off.
-As if they knew they were in the grip of something so incontrovertibly wrongheaded, so dumfoundingly ill-suited, so egregiously misguided that it defied words...yet, being financially and professionally committed and locked into a scientific discipline that doesn't acknowledge the existence of anything that can't be quantified, like spirit, they proceeded anyhow, the love of the idea of headquartering their own little private, lucrative shtick amid such a sumptuous, secluded nature setting obviously trumping any love for the great unwashed masses or a 147 year-old tradition of (mostly) serving the public good.
+It struck the writer as akin to the executioner empathizing with the condemned's right to live just before whacking off his head.
+As if they knew they were in the grip of something so incontrovertibly wrongheaded, so dumfoundingly nuts, so egregiously misguided, that it defied words...yet, being financially and professionally committed and locked into a scientific discipline that traditionally didn't acknowledge the existence of anything that couldn't be quantified, like spirit, they proceeded with grim resolve.
+The love of the idea of headquartering their own private, lucrative shtick amid such a sumptuous, secluded nature setting obviously eclipsed any love for the great unwashed masses or the 147 year-old tradition of (mostly) serving as a grand public benefit.

-The wizard was well hidden behind the curtain...had the gold and made the rules...issuing thunderous God-like pronouncements of new oppressive policies suiting the private-minded schemes.
+The wizard was well hidden behind the curtain...had the gold and made the rules...issued thunderous God-like pronouncements of new oppressive policies suiting private-minded schemes and dreams.

-Such public-minded natural wellness institutions are needed now more than ever, by both regional residents and the myriad mindful travelers, seeking respite from the rigors of the road -- those often feeling discombobulated by the intense urban/suburban/rural realities and the still-dominant, oppressive energies yet troubling our fair planet -- all seeking the sweet relief such places offer.
+Such public-minded natural wellness institutions are needed now more than ever by both regional residents and myriad mindful travelers seeking respite from the rigors of the road -- those often feeling discombobulated by the intense urban/suburban/rural realities and the still-dominant, oppressive energies yet troubling our fair planet -- all seeking the sweet relief such places can offer.

 And, crucially, one in which there is a constant need to continue erasing the karma of the horrific massacre that occurred on and around land in 1870's (history) --that's obviously when things first went wrong for the place -- by keeping focused on genuine healing service rather than bent on exploiting nature's gifts for gain and/or the grounds being diverted for mostly private use and enjoyment.

-No doubt they felt they earned the right after shelling out some $2.6 million.
-But time and public response could, again, prove such a material world conventional assumption dead wrong.
+No doubt they felt they'd earned the right after shelling out $2.6 million.
+But time and public response in the fullness of time will prove such a material world assumption dead wrong.

-With most any other business, sure.
-But not such a historic sacred healing ground with its generations-old, dedicated tradition of serving the public good as a non-profit-in-spirit, peaceful purifying and rejuvenating retreat, locked into a time-honored mission of affordably sharing its healing waters and mystical land with all seeking its strong medicine.
+With most any other business, maybe.
+But not such a historic sacred healing ground with a generations-old, dedicated tradition of serving the public as a non-profit-in-spirit, peaceful purifying and rejuvenating retreat locked into a time-honored mission of affordably sharing its healing waters and mystical land with all seeking its restorative medicine.

-While the modest price increases to visitors and decreased take for gift-shop consignees and contracted masseuse staff would've conceivably been understandable, maybe even accepted, IF it had gone to cover more decent work wages for all, that wasn't the case.
+While the price increases to visitors and decreased take for gift-shop consignees and contracted masseuse staff would've conceivably been understandable, maybe even acceptable, IF it had gone to cover more decent work wages for all, that wasn't the case.

-At some point it became obvious they were only scrambling to try mitigating the enormous financial investment they'd taken on, heedless of how price increases hurt visitors' pocketbooks.
+At some point it became painfully obvious they were only scrambling to try mitigating the not inconsiderable financial investment they'd taken on heedless of how price increases hurt visitors' pocketbooks.
 It was terminally dispiriting, putting an even deeper pall over the place.
-For while there was a bigger staff -- some in management roles at good pay, in effect bribed to enact and enforce the oppressive changes -- others, as said, still toiled at slave wages.
+For while there was a bigger staff -- some in management roles getting decent pay, in effect bribed to enact and enforce the oppressive changes -- others, as said, still toiled at slave wages.

 Former faithful visitors vanished in droves.
-Not exactly the best formula for success or proper focus to serve the greater good.
-Better to still have the former skeleton staff working for peanuts because they loved the place and turning others onto it more than to earn any paltry paycheck than better-paid but clueless workers even further crimping the healing energies of the land from being shared.
+Not exactly the best formula for success or proper focus to continue serving the greater good.
+Better to still have the former exploited skeleton staff working for peanuts because they loved the place and turning others onto it more than any better-paid but clueless workers even further crimping the ability of the healing energies of the land to be openly shared with the public.

-All who have treasured the realm and the growth-minded culture it's evolved in recent times now play Toto, pulling back the curtain and revealing the misguided attempt to detour the place from its longtime public trust focus (Historywhile visualizing a future perfect steward with the means and heart to rescue the realm to once again serve the public -- and fans mobilizing to make it happen.
+All who have treasured the realm and the growth-minded culture it's evolved in recent times now play Toto, pulling back the curtain and revealing the misguided attempt to detour the place from its longtime de facto public trust tradition (see Historywhile visualizing a future perfect steward with the means and heart to rescue the realm to once again serve the public after fans merrily mobilize to help make it happen.

-Otherwise, if former fans give up on it like it's gone forever and ignore their own inner higher powers to effect transformation through spirit-led visualization, then it could be gone forever.
-The 'owners' might, despite themselves, might actually establish some permanent beachhead and forever hold the one-time people's retreat hostage to the sad ways of the material world.
+Otherwise, if one gives up on it like it's gone forever and ignores their own inner higher power to effect transformation through a collective grounded visualization, it could be gone forever.
+The 'owners' might, despite themselves, actually establish some permanent invasive beachhead and forever hold the one-time people's retreat hostage, or tire of the place at some point and sell it at an obscene profit to yet another, perhaps even more clueless, party.

-Do enough people who have cherished the realm find such a sorry fate unacceptable?
+Do enough people who have long cherished the realm find such a fate unacceptable?

 continued

-...and obviously those who loved the Springs the most didn't need to know diddly.
+...and obviously those who loved the Springs the most didn't need to know diddly squat.

 bottom of page